Finlandia hymn: International anthem

 In 1934, Lloyd Stone wrote "This is my song", to the Finlandia tune, as an international song of peace.
 An expanded version with Christian themes by a later author appears in many hymnals.

 Conductor Leopold Stokowski proposed using the melody for a worldwide anthem.

 Christian hymns

 Other words commonly set to the tune include some Christian hymns.
 Among those in widespread use across English-speaking denominations are "Be still, my soul" and "We rest on Thee, our shield and our defender".

 "Be still, my soul"

-The Christian hymn "Be still, my soul", written in German ("Stille meine Wille, dein Jesus hilft siegen") in 1752 by the Lutheran hymnwriter Catharina von Schlegel (1697–1768) and translated into English in 1855 by Jane Laurie Borthwick (1813–1897), is usually sung to this tune.
+The Christian hymn "Be still, my soul", written in German ("Stille mein Wille, dein Jesus hilft siegen") in 1752 by the Lutheran hymnwriter Catharina von Schlegel (1697–1777) and translated into English in 1855 by Jane Laurie Borthwick (1813–1897), is usually sung to this tune.
 It begins:

 "We rest on Thee"

 The hymn "We rest on Thee", written by Edith G. Cherry around 1895, is also commonly sung to the tune.
 Its first verse is: